mosip/documentation/docs/country-implementation.md

 ## Customisation
-1. Customisation of components as decided in [step 5](key-decisions) above.
+1. Customisation of components as decided in [step 5 of Key decisions](#key-decisions) above.

 ## Deployment
 1. [Certifcate/key generation](keys.md)